Our Methodology In 2026

 1. Cryptocurrencies

-2. Commodities (hard and soft – including metals like gold and silver, energies like oil and gas and agricultural like coffee, sugar).
+2. Commodities (hard and soft – including metals like gold and silver, energies like oil and gas and agricultural commodities like coffee and sugar).

 3. Indices and ETFs